Do you have a dark line – linea nigra as it’s officially known – on your pregnant belly?

 Another pregnancy myth says only women who are having boys will have the linea nigra.

-While these myths are harmless, it’s important to remember not to place too much value on them.
+Although these myths are harmless, it’s important to remember not to place too much value on them.

-Each woman has a 50% chance of having a boy, and 50% chance of a girl, in each pregnancy.
+Each woman has a 50% chance of having a boy, and a 50% chance of a girl, in each pregnancy.

 Even in families where there seems to be a strong tendency toward having one gender, the odds of having a boy or a girl are exactly the same.

 This means 50% of the time the old wives’ tale will be right.